 LMAX Exchange will clearly identify and mark any content it publishes or that is approved by LMAX Exchange.

 FX and CFDs are leveraged products that can result in losses exceeding your deposit.
 They are not suitable for everyone so please ensure you fully understand the risks involved.
-The information on this website is not directed at residents of the United States of America or any other jurisdiction where trading in CFDs and/or FX is restricted or prohibited by local laws or regulations.
+The information on this website is not directed at residents of the United States of America, Australia (we will only deal with Australian clients who are “wholesale clients” as defined under the Corporations Act 2001), Canada (although we may deal with Canadian residents who meet the “Permitted Client” criteria), Singapore or any other jurisdiction where FX trading and/or CFD trading is restricted or prohibited by local laws or regulations.

 LMAX Limited operates a multilateral trading facility.
 LMAX Limited is authorised and regulated by the Financial Conduct Authority (firm registration number 509778) and is a company registered in England and Wales (number 6505809).
 Our registered address is Yellow Building, 1A Nicholas Road, London, W11 4AN.